Do You Need a Parasite Cleanse?

 Cryptosporidiosis

 Cryptosporidium is another protozoan parasite.
 And just like Giardia, it usually comes from the fecal-oral route (don’t think about it too much).
-Swallowing water from a swimming pool or water park are 1 of the main ways people get this.
+Swallowing water from a swimming pool or water park is one way people get it.

 If you’re afflicted with this parasite, you’ll have watery diarrhea, stomach cramps, and nausea.
 Unfortunately, the only treatment for this is staying hydrated, and it may last for a couple weeks.
 If you have underlying conditions, you may need greater medical support.